opentdf/backend/containers/keycloak-protocol-mapper/README.md

 ```

 ### Build and publish the Bitnami base image (only required for Keycloak version changes)
-> Note that the Bitnami base image `virtru/keycloak-base` should not ever need to be built or published
+> Note that the Bitnami base image `virtru/keycloak-base` is unchanged from the upstream image, and
+> should not ever need to be built or published unless we change Keycloak versions,
-> unless we change Keycloak versions, and we can drop it entirely if we make a PR to [Keycloak image](https://github.com/bitnami/bitnami-docker-keycloak) enabling an `arm64` image build in upstream
+> and we can drop it entirely if we make a PR to [Keycloak image](https://github.com/bitnami/bitnami-docker-keycloak)
+> enabling an `arm64` image build in upstream in the same manner we do here.

 ``` sh
 make bitnami-base-buildpush